herv/lildebi/README.md

 =========

-This is an app to setup and manage a Debian install in parallel on an Android phone.
+This is an app to setup and manage a Debian install in parallel on an Android device.
 It can build a Debian install from scratch or use an existing image.
 It manages the starting and stopping of the Debian install.

 It uses cdebootstrap to build up the disk image as a chroot, and then provides